 3 And Abram said, “You have given me no children; so a servant in my household will be my heir.”

 4 Then the word of the Lord came to him: “This man will not be your heir, but a son who is your own flesh and blood will be your heir.”

 5 He took him outside and said, “Look up at the sky and count the stars—if indeed you can count them.”
 Then he said to him, “So shall your offspring be.”

 6 Abram believed the Lord, and he credited it to him as righteousness.

 I found it personally helpful to break this story into the 5 Ps:

 1st P- The Physical Limitation

-Abraham has grown so comfortable living inside his 4 walls that God had to take him out to gaze into God’s dimension world.
-Abraham never in his life thought that he would be a father of a son, let alone of many nations…but the day that God took him out of his usual dwelling place, God broke his glass ceiling and showed him what is supernaturally available for him.
+Abraham has grown so comfortable living inside his four walls that God had to take him out to gaze into God’s dimension world.
+Abraham never in his life thought that he would be a father of a son, let alone of many nations, but the day that God took him out of his usual dwelling place, He broke his glass ceiling and showed him what is supernaturally available for him.

 2nd P – The Parameter